Skip to Content

 Limoncello Tiramisu Recipe

-Beside classic tiramisu, limoncello tiramisu is a must-try recipe!
-Limoncello tiramisu, a no-bake Italian dessert indeed becomes more “Italian” with a tangy twist from limoncello, a traditional liqueur, and fleshing lemon.
-I’m sure you’ll like it when you taste the balance between the sweet and sour flavor of limoncello tiramisu.
+Besides classic tiramisu, limoncello tiramisu is a must-try recipe!
+This no-bake Italian dessert truly becomes more “Italian” with a tangy twist from limoncello, a traditional liqueur, and fresh lemon.
+I’m sure you’ll enjoy the balance between the sweet and sour flavors of limoncello tiramisu.

 Let’s start!